 The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

-Follow the next steps to install Maven Documents Template Builder on the online version of Microsoft Word.
+Follow the next steps to install the Maven Documents Template Builder on the online version of Microsoft Word.

 Create a new Word document or open an existing one.